Augmentation varieties and disk potentials III

 defined by a count of Maslov two holomorphic disks passing through a generic point in $\Pi$.
 In the language of \ainfty algebras, it has the following interpretation: Let

 be the structure maps of the Fukaya algebra $CF(\Pi)$ of the Lagrangian $\Pi \subset Y$, defined for simplicity over $\C$.
 The zero-th structure map

 has image $m_0(1) \in CF(\Pi)$ the {\em curvature} of the Fukaya algebra $CF(\Pi)$.
 The projective version of the Maurer-Cartan equation requires that $m_0(1)$ is a multiple $w$ of the unit $1_\Pi \in CF(\Pi)$, in which case one says that $CF(\Pi)$ is projectively flat.
 We say that a projectively flat $CF(\Pi)$ is {\em flat} if $w$ vanishes.
-Under suitable monotonicity assumptions $CF(\Pi)$ is automatically projective flat and viewing $w(y)$ as a function of the local system $y$ on $\Pi$ defines the potential $ W_\Pi : \Rep(\Pi) \to \C .$ For example, in the case $\Pi \subset \CP^2$ is the Clifford torus then one obtains

-in coordinates $\hat{y}_1,\hat{y}_2$ on $\Rep(\Pi)$, with each term corresponding to one of the three Maslov-index-two disks in the complex projective plan bounding the Clifford torus.
-The zero level set of the potential is then the space of absolute, rather than projective, Maurer-Cartan solutions.
+Under suitable monotonicity assumptions $CF(\Pi)$ is automatically projective flat and viewing $w(y)$ as a function of the local system $y$ on $\Pi$ defines the potential $ W_\Pi : \Rep(\Pi) \to \C .$ The zero level set of the potential is then the space of absolute, rather than projective, Maurer-Cartan solutions.

 In the version of Legendrian contact homology considered in this paper, we have the following relationship between the disk potential of the Lagrangian projection and the augmentation variety.
 Such a relationship was conjectured in Dimitroglou-Rizell-Golovko \cite{dr:bs} in the Ekholm-Entyre-Sullivan model \cite{ees:leg} on the basis of computations for the Clifford and Chekanov tori.
-Let $\Lambda \subset Z$ be a horizontal lift of $\Pi$ and denote the map on representation varieties induced by $p$
+Let $Z$ be a negatively curved circle bundle over $Y$ and let $\Lambda \subset Z$ be a horizontal lift of $\Pi$ and denote the map on representation varieties induced by $p$